Timișoara Traian Vuia International Airport: Bus

-The STPT Expres 4 line (E4) connects the terminals to the city center.
-The bus runs approximately once per hour on weekdays, and less frequently on weekends.
-Since 13 September 2012, the Expres 4 barat line (E4) connects the airport directly with Timișoara North railway station, the main station in the city.
+The STPT Express 4 line (E4) connects the terminals to the city center.
+The bus runs approximately every 30 minutes on weekdays, and less frequently on weekends.
+Since 13 September 2012, the Express 4 barat line (E4) connects the airport directly with Timișoara North railway station, the main station in the city.
 However, this bus only runs a few times per day, to connect the more important flights.
 Paper tickets can be purchased inside the airport.
 One ticket costs 4 lei and permits travel for up to one hour after the start of the ride.

 Rail

-There are plans for a new railway between the East Station and the airport.
-A train station and a road leading to the airport would be built in its vicinity.
+There are plans for a new 5.2-kilometer railway between the East Station and the airport.
+A train station and a road leading to the airport should be built in its vicinity.
+Upon completion, Traian Vuia International will become the second airport in Romania with dedicated rail line, after Henri Coandă International (inaugurated in 2020).
 Currently, there is a spur line which runs to the airport, but it is only used by Military Unit 01930 for fuel transportation.